mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 Only" output is still a "stereo" signal in which the left and right channels are reverse correlated.

-By looking at the waveforms above we can confirm that we get the original signal back by summing "Mid Only" and "Side Only" tracks together.
+By looking at the waveforms above, we can confirm that we get the original signal back by summing "Mid Only" and "Side Only" tracks together.
 Thus, it is possible to apply different processing to these parts and be sure that we preserve all the aural information from the source recording.

 ### Stereo Reverb Of The Real Room

-Even during my initial experiments I understood that for increasing envelopment and spaciousness a reverb must be used.
+Even during my initial experiments, I understood that for increasing envelopment and spaciousness, a reverb must be used.
 What I didn't fully understand back then was that the more uncorrelated reverb impulses between left and right channels are, the better it works for listener envelopment.
 This idea was explored by Schroeder in his works on reverb synthesis by DSP (see the Section 3.4.4 in the